North Dakota Youth Cabinet

 - Participate in virtual cabinet meetings throughout the year.

 - Collaborate with cabinet members to develop a youth policy agenda for North Dakota.

 - Develop and implement an advocacy strategy that advances your policy agenda.

 - Present your policy agenda to state officials and legislators.

 For students interested in serving as a member of the North Dakota Youth Cabinet, click on the application link below:

 North Dakota Youth Cabinet Application

 To share this opportunity, download our North Dakota Youth Cabinet Flyer (PDF).
-If you have additional questions, please reach out to our North Dakota Youth Governor.
+If you have additional questions, please reach out to your Youth Governor or Program Coordinator.

 The North Dakota Youth Cabinet is led by the North Dakota Youth Governor, who oversees the program throughout the year and presides over all cabinet meetings: